24 December 2024

 on abstracting the bone marrow

 for themselves.
-So, the book raises old questions
+The book raises old questions

 about colonialism and takes them to an absurd—